-In its present version, the installation with which we present the streaming project, consists of a pair of wires stretched the length of the exhibition space with a small ball threaded on them.
-The position of the ball can be altered by the public acting like a tuner, an audio promenade where users slide their way through a series of remote audio locations.
-Multiple loudspeakers enable us to spatialize the sound so that each different audio stream selected via the wire emanates from a new position in the local space.

-In order to make the installation function efficiently we were obliged to incorporate a system allowing us to interrogate our server and update the list of current streams (people go away or use their streaming computer for a concert or a machine crashes...) we use the list to provide visual feedback by projecting names of the places the streams are coming from.
+In its present version, the installation with which we present the streaming project, consists of a pai wires stretched the length of the exhibition space with a small ball threaded on them.
+The position of the ball can be altered by the public acting like a tuner, an audio promenade where users slide their through a series of remote audio locations.
+Multiple loudspeakers enable us to spatialize the sound that each different audio stream selected via the wire emanates from a new position in the local spa In order to make the installation function efficiently we were obliged to incorporate a system allowi to interrogate our server and update the list of current streams (people go away or use their stream computer for a concert or a machine crashes).
+We use the list to provide visual feedback by projecti names of the places the streams are coming from.

-Locustream map
+Locustream Map

-At one point it seemed necessary to provide the "streamers" (as we have come to call the musicians and artists who've responded to our call) with the possibility to access the streams themselves, not only to hear their own sound but also that provided by other people.
-Our website now offers an animated map which shows the location of all the streams and indicates those which are currently active with a blinking light.
-By clicking on a chosen location one can listen directly using an OGG Vorbis plugin in any browser.
+At one point it seemed necessary to provide the 'streamers' (as we have come to call the musicians and artists who've responded to our call) with the possibility to access the streams themselves, not only to hear their own sound but also that provided by other people.
+Our website (http://nujus.net ~locusonus/site/index.html) now offers an animated map which shows the location of all the stream and indicates those which are currently active with a blinking light.
+By clicking on a chosen location can listen directly using an OGG Vorbis plugin in any browser.

-What's next
+What's Next?

 Several interesting things have happened through the act of opening up the streaming project to other people.
-Apart from the fact that we have found ourselves with audio environments which we wouldn't have considered (a kitchen in Iceland, a noisy transformer in California), certain streamers have started to use the material themselves as part of their own artistic production.
-Inviting Jason Geistweidt from SARC in Belfast to perform we were surprised and delighted to find that some of the samples that he's using have been gleaned from the streams.
-We are urging to meet the community of streamers who have go involved in this project which leads us to consider organizing some kind of event or festival to accommodate different versions or interpretations of the project.
+Apart from the fact that we have found ourselves with audio environments which we would never have previously considered (a kitchen in Iceland, a noisy transformer in California), cer streamers have started to use the material themselves as part of their own artistic production.
+Invit Jason Geistweidt from SARC in Belfast to perform we were surprised and delighted to find that son of the samples he used have been gleaned from the streams.
+The desire to meet the community of streamers who have got involved in this project, lead us to consider organising some kind of event festival to accommodate different versions or interpretations of the project.

 As the project grows and more people join in we are rapidly running out of bandwidth however a charitable soul has recently offered to accommodate an unlimited number of streams, so that is no longer an issue.
-We are currently working on a wireless "streaming box" which could be placed anywhere within the range of a wifi router and stream continuously, increasing the range of sound capture and enabling streamers to get rid of their computers.
+We are currently working on a wireless 'streaming box' which could be placed anyw within the range of a wifi router and stream continuously; increasing the range of sound capture; a enabling streamers to get rid of their computers.

-To conclude the locustream project through the articulation of its different facets offers a multitude of view points, that of the person/place emitting the stream, the walk through the installation, the web user, the performer, the resonant qualities of the receiving architectural space, the remixing of sounds into a slower form of stream (podcast)...
-These positions are interlaced and embodied by the participant and their trajectory through the different spaces of transmission and reception the moment a stream is activated.
+To conclude, the locustream project through the articulation of its different facets offers a multitud view points, that of the person/place emitting the stream, the walk through the installation, the we user, the performer, the resonant qualities of the receiving architectural space, the remixing of sour into a slower form of stream (podcast).
+These positions are interlaced and embodied by the particip and their trajectory through the different spaces of transmission and reception the moment a strea activated.
 The system becomes a unique instrument for each person taking part.